johngage/website-analyst/content/post/second-stage-case-acceleration-and-negative-implications-for-hospitals-and-contact-tracing-personal-ppe-as-hope/index.md

 > That is, seasonality may actually be harder to deal with.\
 > The recent National Academies quick study concurred with earlier studies that seasonality\
 > was unlikely to be a major factor.
 But if we are wishing for that\
-> we should be careful what we wish for, for as this indicates that could create a much\\
+> we should be careful what we wish for, for as this indicates that could create a much\
 > more difficult problem.
 (Of course wishing doesn’t make it so.)\
 > \
 > My takeaways:\
+>
-> 1) We hope for therapies in the short run and a vaccine sooner that can be usually expected.\
+> 1. We hope for therapies in the short run and a vaccine sooner that can be usually expected.\
 >    We can spend money and go as fast as possible to try to make these things happen,\
 >    but need to do the best to prepare for NPI’s as our tool for a while.\
-> 2) Even if R0 is 2.0-2.7 this will be very difficult to control; whatever the R0 is\
+> 2. Even if R0 is 2.0-2.7 this will be very difficult to control; whatever the R0 is\
 >    the fact that Washington is struggling to keep R0 < 1 (if it is) is troubling and makes\
 >    “opening up” very difficult without additive NPI’s that work even with opening up.\
-> 3) We would benefit immensely from an innovative in personal masks, as I have been advocating, e.g.\
+> 3. We would benefit immensely from an innovative in personal masks, as I have been advocating, e.g.\
 >    personal well-fitting N95 or better masks that can be cleaned (microwaved, boiled or hopefully washed)\
 >    as a tool to materially decrease R0 both in the shelter-in-place regime\
 >    (which still has substantial essential- and healthcare- workers circulating)\
 >    and especially if we want to be more open.\
 >    Without this, as the authors conclude near the end
 >
 > > Intermittent distancing may be required into 2022 unless critical care capacity is increased\
 > > substantially or a treatment or vaccine becomes available.